-Unfortunately, many metrics tell only part of the story, and others are downright deceptive.
+Regrettably, many metrics only provide a partial view of the situation, while others are simply deceptive.

-After years of working with both large and small member organizations, here’s a list of five digital marketing metrics that alumni organizations should stop using:
+Having worked closely with both large and small member organizations for several years, I have compiled a list of five digital marketing metrics that alumni organizations should avoid using.

 1- Social Impressions

-When an alumnus is exposed to your page or social media content, it's a big leap to assume that they actually absorbed any of it.
-The Facebook and Twitter “impressions” metric measures only the number of times your content was displayed in a member's news feed.
+When an alumnus comes across your page or social media content, it's a huge assumption to think that they actually absorbed any of it.
+The metric of "impressions" on Facebook and Twitter only measures the number of times your content was displayed in a member's news feed.

-Unless your primary concern is branding and not engagement, the "impressions" metric is basically useless.
-When it comes to alumni engagement, it’s all about action… not eyeballs.
+Unless your main concern is branding rather than engagement, the "impressions" metric is essentially useless.
+When it comes to alumni engagement, what matters is action, not just visibility.

-However, I will admit that Facebook's viral impressions may offer some meaningful insights.
-It counts the number of times your content was displayed in a story that has been republished by a friend.
-So when an alum comments, responds to an event invitation, answers a question or shares something from your page, it all counts as a viral impression.
-That metric appears to be a much more effective way to measure engagement.
+However, I must admit that Facebook's viral impressions may provide some valuable insights.
+It counts the number of times your content was displayed in a story that a friend has republished.
+So, when an alum comments, responds to an event invitation, answers a question, or shares something from your page, it all counts as a viral impression.
+This metric seems to be a much more effective way to measure engagement.

 2- “Likes” or “Favorites”

-I'm a little embarrassed to still be talking about the futility of the "Like" and "Favorite" metric, but I still hear of groups talking about how many likes they received from a social media post.
-Digital marketing guru Avinash Kaushik refers to these these actions as the "applause rate," but they are little more than a vanity metric because they make you feel all good inside, but don’t give you much insight into your audience.
+I find it a bit embarrassing to still be discussing the ineffectiveness of the "Like" and "Favorite" metric, but I frequently come across groups boasting about the number of likes they received on their social media posts.
+Avinash Kaushik, a renowned digital marketing expert, refers to these actions as the "applause rate," but they are nothing more than a superficial measure that may make you feel good but doesn't provide much insight into your audience.

-And yes, I know that having more “likes” means it will show more often in your newsfeed, but as a stand-alone metric, it doesn't necessarily translate to your conversion rate (alumni clicking through to your website to sign up for an event, or otherwise engaging with your organization.)
+I understand that having more likes may increase the visibility of your content in your newsfeed, but as a standalone metric, it doesn't necessarily correlate with your conversion rate.
+It doesn't indicate whether alumni are actually clicking through to your website to sign up for events or engage with your organization.

-Clicking "like" is a safe action that has little to do with measuring engagement.
-However, a “share” or a “retweet” reflects amplification, and it requires a stronger commitment, and has meaning to your organization.
+Clicking "like" is a simple and safe action that has little to do with measuring true engagement.
+On the other hand, sharing or retweeting content reflects amplification and requires a stronger commitment, which holds more meaning for your organization.

 3- Total emails